chriszarate/know-your-deps/readme.md

 # Know Your Dependencies!

-This is a silly command-line NPM module that picks a random dependency from your project and gives you some info about it.
+This is a command-line NPM module that picks a random dependency from your project and gives you some info about it.

 You probably have a lot of dependencies that you've never heard of and you have absolutely no idea what they do.
 Is that a good thing?
 Probably not.